 As per our note at the end of this page, always check with an energy assessor about your specific property before making decisions.

-This describes the source of heat used to keep the living areas of the property warm.
-This is often referred to as 'Space Heating' in energy performance circles.
+This describes the heating system used to keep the living areas of the property warm.
+This is often referred to as 'Space Heating'.

 This is an important section, and it has a big effect on the EPC rating of a property.
-It needs to be considered in conjunction with the section for 'Hot Water Heating' and 'Secondary Heating'.
+It needs to be considered in conjunction with the section for 'Hot Water Heating' and 'Secondary Heating' and 'Main Heating Control'.

 As a chid I remember tungsten filament bulbs and how hot they ran.
 We'd have to unscrew a blown bulb with a double-folded tea towel before fitting a new bulb, and the light fittings would brown over time becase of the long-term exposure to high levels of heat.
 Light fittings would be rated by to the maximum power of bulb they would accomodate, and some domestic bulbs were even rated at 150W.
 Imagine how much power would be drawn if you had 10 of them powered up at the same time.